This page contains

 Dividing the number of bells shipped each year by the number of orders handled that year produces the following graph of average number of bells per order:

-Graph of average number of bells per order
+Over the lifetime of the foundry, the average number of bells per order was 1.25.

 The average weight of bell shipped varied as follows: